plclub/cbpv-effects-coeffects/artifact-creation.md

 ```

 Once `opam` is initialized, the next step is to import the switch
-configuration used to build the Coq development.
+configuration used to build the Rocq/Coq development.

-First, switch to the directory containing the Coq development:
+First, switch to the directory containing the Rocq development:
 ```sh
 cd ~/cbpv_artifact
 ```

 Here you can find a file named
 [coq-switch](coq-switch).
-TODO This file records the packages and their
+This file records the packages and their
 versions that we use to verify our development.

 You can run the following command to
-create a switch named `cbpv` with Coq (and the required
+create a switch named `cbpv` with Rocq (and the required
-libraries) installed: TODO: what about autosubst
+libraries) installed:
 ```sh
 opam switch import coq-switch --switch cbpv --repositories=coq-released=https://coq.inria.fr/opam/released,default=https://opam.ocaml.org opam switch cbpv